dhlevi/wfwx-datamart/README.md

 Endpoints have some default basic query params you can supply:

-- page: the page number
+- page: the page number, Defaults to `0`
-- rows: the number of rows to return
+- rows: the number of rows to return, Defaults to `10`
 - order: Column ordering, in comma separated format, with DESC or ASC setting the order: station_code,DESC,temperature,ASC
 - point: A point location for using radius search, format of longitude,latitude
 - radius: a radius to apply for a point radius search, in metres
 - bbox: a bounding box to limit query results, format of xmin,ymin,xmax,ymax.
 Note: Overrides point/radius search
+- query: An RSQL/FIDQ query for more advanced searching

 For stations, all of the above plus: